davidleston/davidleston.github.io/_posts/2006-12-18-functional-list-processing-with-anonymous-delegates.md

 tags:
   - 'c#'
 ---
 Derrick Coetzee has an article about [functional list processing with anonymous delegates](http://blogs.msdn.com/devdev/archive/2006/06/30/652802.aspx).
-Keep code close to where it&#8217;s used.
+Keep code close to where it's used.